 The Best ACT English Practice Tests

-As I mentioned (multiple times) above, you should use official ACT English tests for your prep whenever possible.
+As I mentioned above, you should use official ACT English tests for your prep whenever possible.
 I've collected all the sources for official ACT English practice materials—both free and for sale—and outlined the best ways to use them.

 Free ACT English Practice

 Let's start with some of the free ACT English prep materials online.

 The ACT website has free ACT English practice that anyone can use.
 Because of the passages' online format, they aren't ideal for taking as a full test or doing timed practice, but they're great for getting a sense of the test's format and the general style of the questions.
 There are also helpful explanations for the answers, which you should be sure to read.